 Equally in love with rap and shoegaze, Mastoon clarified his voice with avant-garde giant Anthony Braxton at Wesleyan University and an around-the-world gamelan orchestra aboard Semester At Sea; however, it was during his final year at NYU in 1999 that he began fusing his disparate influences quite literally with a Yamaha SU700.
 A CD-R of his first four compositions was slipped from his coworker at the turntablism-pioneering Asphodel Records to the head of Toshoklabs, and the first Caural album had found a home.

-A critically acclaimed catalog of original material and remixes for Chocolate Industries, Mush, Plug Research, Sound in Color, and other early foundation builders of the "beat scene" followed.
-It was in early 2006 that he teamed up with LA emcee Busdriver to tour with everyone from Aceyalone through Deerhoof, often bloodying fingers and accidentally tearing knobs off his sampler on stage.
+A critically acclaimed catalog of original material and remixes for Chocolate Industries, Mush, Plug Research, Sound in Color, and other early foundation builders of the "beat scene" followed.Touring the States and Japan beginning in the early 2000s, he teamed up with LA emcee Busdriver in 2006 to perform internationally with artists and bands such as Aceyalone, Deerhoof and Bonobo, and made his mark in major music festivals such as Coachella, CMJ and SXSW, often bloodying fingers and accidentally tearing knobs off his sampler on stage.